tom-wolfe/brewdown/README.md

 See also the list of [contributors](https://github.com/trwolfe13/brewdown/contributors) who participated in this project.

+## Credits

+A lot of this work would not have been possible were it not for the [Homebrewery project](https://github.com/stolksdorf/homebrewery) developed by [stolksdorf](https://github.com/stolksdorf).
+It is from that project the styling and graphics are based (and in some cases outright taken).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details